NVIDIA/jetson-rdma-picoevb/README.md

 # Linux Kernel Driver

-## Building on Jetson, to Run on Jetson
+## Building on Jetson/Drive AGX Xavier, to Run on Jetson/Drive AGX Xavier

-To build the Linux kernel driver on Jetson, execute:
+To build the Linux kernel driver, execute:

 ```
 sudo apt update
 sudo apt install build-essential bc
 cd /path/to/this/project/kernel-module/
-./build-for-jetson-igpu-native.sh
+./build-for-jetson-drive-igpu-native.sh
 ```

 This will generate `picoevb-rdma.ko`.

-## Building on an x86 Linux PC, to Run on Jetson
+## Building on an x86 Linux PC, to Run on Jetson/Drive AGX Xavier

 The Linux kernel driver may alternatively be built (cross-compiled) on an x86 Linux PC.
-You will first need to obtain a copy of the "Linux headers" or "kernel external module build tree" files from L4T; these may be found in `/usr/src/` on Jetson, or obtained from the L4T downloads website.
+You will first need to obtain a copy of the "Linux headers" or "kernel external module build tree" files from L4T; these may be found in `/usr/src/` on Jetson/Drive AGX Xavier, or obtained from the L4T/Drive downloads website.

 To build the Linux kernel driver on a x86 Linux PC, execute: